-Yes, you’re home all the time.
-Yes, there’s no going out this weekend.
+Yes, you’re home most of the time.
+Yes, there’s no going every weekend.
 But, that doesn’t mean you can’t bring the fun home.
-We got cocktail recipes from four of Mumbai‘s most popular mixologists and added a few of our own so you can have one high spirited weekend even when self-quarantined.
+We got cocktail recipes from four of Mumbai‘s most popular mixologists and added a few of our own so you can have one high spirited weekend.
 Here are 9 easy to make cocktail recipes you can whip out of your home bar.

 Orange & Cinnamon Cooler by Swapnil Pawar, Candy & Green